deividrvale/qmk_firmware/keyboards/handwired/hookah/keymaps/default/readme.md

-# The Default Planck Layout
+# The default keymap for the SteamVan, based on the MiniVan default layout.